-CBD, THC, Medical Marijuana, Hemp, and the 2018 Farm Bill have all been making headlines lately.
+CBD, THC, Medical Marijuana and Hemp have all been making headlines lately.
 From the local news to the national news and even the Wall Street Journal hemp is making headlines.

 What is it?
 What do I need to know?
 And, can it really help my pet?